ParkWardRR/Hypervisor-DSM-Upgrade-Arc-Loader-Vmware_proxmox/README.md

 # ESXI-DSM-Upgrade-Arc-Loader
 Upgrading from DSM 6 to DSM 7 using Arc Loader on an ESXi setup.
-It contains precise details, from setting up Arc on ESXi to transitioning smoothly from DSM 6 to DSM 7.
-Please check out the README document for detailed steps and prerequisites.
+It contains details, from setting up Arc on ESXi to transitioning smoothly from DSM 6 to DSM 7.

 ---